 To my eyes this is the only way we're going to see therapies for aging arrive in good time.
 Attracting research funding requires the outlet of profitable markets at the end of the tunnel.
 The lack of such a market is one of the reasons why longevity science lacks funding: the FDA will not approve treatments for aging, so what commercial entity will fund early stage development?
 Thus the future of medicine will be as much about building new channels for the development of - and access to - clinical applications as it will be about the science.

-I am going to post the defining essays from the Open Cures site here as a memorial to the project, and to make sure they remain online.
+I am going to post the defining essays from the original Open Cures site here to make sure they remain online.

 Open Cures: to Speed Clinical Development of Longevity Science

 Let me take a moment to talk about why, in this age of biotechnology and accelerating progress, it is even necessary to build an organization to help speed matters along.
 What is the roadblock that stands in the way of the clinical development of longevity-enhancing biotechnology?